EMV Push in U.S. Moving ForwardVisa Exec Says Liability Shift Date Won't Be Delayed

 Eduardo Perez, Visa's senior vice president of risk services, says the U.S. push for EMV is moving forward, even though a majority of U.S. merchants will not make the October 2015 liability shift date.In an interview recorded at RSA Conference 2015, Perez discusses what Visa is doing to help merchants with their EMV migration, and he also touches on:

-See Also: Evolution of Endpoint Security
+See Also: The Evolution of Bots

 - Visa's take on chip and signature versus chip and PIN;